<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 The UV light rays target harmful bacteria and other microorganisms in your pool water, alter their DNA so they can’t reproduce, and then kill them.
 Talk about high tech.

 The UV light is contained so that it doesn’t hurt you or any swimmers.
 You also don’t need to rely on as many chemicals when using this method because the UV light takes care of most of the cleaning.
-In fact, after the water has been through the UV system, it comes out drinking quality (We don’t recommend actually drinking it though!).
+In fact, after the water has been through the UV system, it comes out nearly drinking quality (We don’t recommend actually drinking it though!).

 As we mentioned, you don’t need to use a lot of chemicals, but you will need to use some.
 A UV sanitizer is not a 100% chemical-free system.
-Pool UV systems still use some chemicals (usually chlorine) to control the bacteria in the water that might take longer to get back to the filter.
+UV pool systems still use some chemicals (usually chlorine) to control the bacteria in the water that might take longer to get back to the filter.
 Sound complicated?
 Let’s break down how this system works in more detail.

 How Does UV Pool Sanitation Work?

 The UV pool system is installed so that the water goes through the pool’s filtration system first, and then through the UV rays.
-The water flows through graphite housing where a UV light destroys bacteria, algae, viruses, and other microorganisms by attacking them through their cell walls.
+The water flows through a graphite housing where a UV light destroys bacteria, algae, viruses, and other microorganisms by attacking them through their cell walls.

 But…is it safe?
 You ask.
 The UV light doesn’t leave the graphite chamber, which makes this a secure and safe way to clean your pool.
 In other words, you’re not going to be exposed to the light.
 Almost the entire process takes place within the system itself, and as an added bonus, it doesn’t need much maintenance.